--I make bad friends & worse decisions, find drugs and move out at 15, leave school, decide not feeling anything is the answer to feeling everything.
+-I’m 15 making bad friends & worse decisions, I decide not feeling anything is the answer to feeling everything.
 My nana dies, my mom’s mental health starts cracking, times are hard.
 When I’m 18 I haul myself out of addiction & an abusive relationship to start working with kids, they remind of the goodness in the world and myself.

 -By 19 I’m a perpetual motion machine-I go to university & help found an art based summer camp for low income kids.
 I attend class and still work up to 18 hour days teaching preschool, leading groups for young people to talk about abuse, suicide & addiction, organize creative events believing community is the antidote to despair.
-I play rebel music and write papers at night and finger paint with kids by day.
+I play rebel music, write papers at night, finger paint with kids by day.

 -At 20 I leave the city for Cortes Island with $150, a backpack, and no back up plan.
 I discover the value of slow, rural communities, friends around campfires, how the ocean & forest fill up empty places.
 I write and read Pema Chodron, Thich Nhat Hanh, Mary Oliver & Thoreau.
 I cook for people, swim in phosphorescent stardust at night, claim relentless cheerfulness as my superpower.

--By 22 I’m on a mission to find a community to put down roots, we move to Sointula (Place of Harmony” in Finnish) a remote BC town called where I teach preschool and am director of the local resource centre.
+-By 22 I’m on a mission to find a community to put down roots.
+We move to Sointula (meaning Place of Harmony” in Finnish) a remote BC town called where I teach preschool and am director of the local resource centre.

--We travel to Halifax, NS from BC to be closer to in-laws and have our second daughter Sela when I’m 25.
-I buy OMHG in July of 2010 as a diversion from the real work of community building.
+-In 2008 we move to Nova Scotia and try to build a life on a new coast.
+We buy a home in Halifax and have our second daughter Sela when I’m 25.
+I buy OMHG in July of 2010 as a diversion from the real work of community building and to distract myself from struggling to connect with Halifax after years in rural Canada.
 I fall hard for the internet when I learn OMHG can make community globally so I dive in with my head + heart + hands.
 Read my timeline to learn the inside story of how OMHG evolved.